dineshUmasankar/mnist-digit-classifier/report/report.md

 ### Procedures

 \newpage

 ## Experiments

 ### Data Division (Training / Testing)

 Our dataset contains a total of 70,000 images, and we decided to split into 60,000 images dedicated towards training and the remaining 10,000 images towards testing, as the original paper had split the dataset in the same way [@Lecun1998].
-To ensure that our models do not undergo overfitting, we utilized K-Fold Cross Validation, where K was set to 5 (as it was the recommended default), and this was specifically used during the GridSearchCV process when attempting to optimize parameters towards the best model for each classification approach.

 ### Parameter Tuning

 ### Evaluation Metrics

+- Accuracy
+- F1-Score
+- Recall
+- Precision

 ### Results